evanmaclean/pets_pain/README.md

-# data and code for analyses and figures from paper on relationship between thinking of companion animals and the experience of psychological pain.
+Data and code for analyses and figures from paper on relationship between thinking of companion animals and the experience of psychological pain.